eerenwong/aws-api-gateway-cli-test/README.md

 - `body`
   The request body as a JSON string.
 Defaults to `'{}'`.
 Alternatively, reference a file with a JSON string using `--body='@mocks/create.json'` where `mocks/create.json` is the file with the request body.

+- `debug`
+  Additional debug output for response and errors

+- `json`
+  Convert response body to json string

 For additional documentation on the format for `params` and `additional-params`; refer to the generic [API Gateway Client][apiGClient] docs.

 ### Examples